-His name is Homi Jehangir Bhabha.
-He was the first one to become the Chairman of Atomic Energy Commission of India.
+He was the first Chairman of The Atomic Energy Commission of India.

 Contributions and Achievements:

-Bhabha went back to India in 1940 and started his research in Banglore at an institute in India named The Indian Institute of Science about the cosmic rays.
-He was given a position as a director at an institute in Bombay known as Tata Institute of Fundamental Research.
-He was a skillful manager and it was due to his prominence, devotion, wealth and comradeship with Jawaharlal Nehru, PM of India that he was able to gain a leading position for allocating the scientific resources of India.
+In 1941, Bhabha was elected Fellow of the Royal Society.
+He also established the Tata Institute of Fundamental Research in Mumbai, becoming their director in 1945.
+He was a skillful manager and it was due to his prominence, devotion, wealth and comradeship with Jawaharlal Nehru, Prime Minister of India that he gained a leading position for allocating the scientific resources of India.